 It is a good idea to calculate or review your current net worth.
 Assessing all your assets and liabilities provides a useful benchmarking tool to prioritize your spending and saving habits going forward.
 Have you recently undergone a significant life change, such as having a child?
 Are you, for instance, expecting to retire in the coming year?

 - Income – How much did you make last year, and do you expect that amount to grow?
 Moreover, can you realistically help it grow?

 - Expenses – How much did you spend last year?
 Did you have unusual expenses?
 Are your expenses trending in any direction?
 Do you have a monthly budget?
 (If not, you should.)
 Are your retirement savings included in your regular budget?
 How much cash do you keep for emergencies, and how much do you need?
 (Six months of expenses is a typical goal).

 - Assets – What are your assets and investments, what is their current value, and what portion is liquid?
 What are some plausible scenarios for investment returns during the year?
 And are you making maximum use of tax-advantaged investments like a 401(k), IRA, or 529 College Savings Plan?
 Finally, is your portfolio in need of rebalancing because of changes in your life (such as nearing retirement) or changes in the financial markets?

 - Debts and Credit – Do you have upcoming future debts (like paying for a college education) and have you planned for them?
+Do you have outstanding loans aside from a mortgage?
 What is your average credit card debt and do you pay it off regularly?
 What is your credit score?
-Do you have outstanding loans aside from a mortgage?
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.